 Austria, Germany, and Italy press EU for support in green hydrogen infrastructure projects

-Green hydrogen has become a hot topic across as the continent looks to cut its carbon footprint and move towards a more sustainable energy future.
-Now, Austria, Germany, and are joining forces to press the (EU) to back a series of projects aimed at transporting green hydrogen from North Africa to European markets.
+Green has become a hot topic across as the continent looks to cut its carbon footprint and move towards a more sustainable energy future.
+Now, Austria, Germany, and are joining forces to press the European Union (EU) to back a series of projects aimed at transporting green hydrogen from North Africa to European markets.

 In a letter sent to the European Commission on Monday, the ministers of the three countries urged Brussels to give priority status to a number of hydrogen projects seeking EU funding and fast-tracked permits.
 These projects would transport renewable hydrogen from North Africa to European demand hubs via a network of pipelines.